 All accidents and near misses, however minor they might appear to be, should be recorded and submitted to your supervisor.
-All offices and out posted staff or volunteers will have access to an accident reporting book for you to use - often it is located with the first aid kit.
+All offices and outposted staff or volunteers will have access to an accident reporting App which can be used.
 This also applies to any near misses where the potential for harm was recognisable.